fwzakiy/cdn/about.md

 ### More Information

-Sometime doing something in Wikipedia.
+Sometimes doing something in Wikipedia.

 ### Contact me